 9) Try renewable energy applications

 To use renewable energy at home and reduce our reliance on fossil fuels, even on a small scale, you could try solar powered applications.
 We’ve just installed exterior solar lights to light the garden and drive at night.
 Just place them in the ground in your desired location and make sure they have good access to sunlight in the day to charge up.
 The lights will vary in brightness since the bigger the solar panel, the brighter the light.
-I’m also looking at what other useful solar powered applications I can use such as a solar powered charger for my mobile and tablet.

 10) Spread the word about sustainable living